igRuban/Jenkins_Upgradev3/README.md

 ## COURES Overview

 This repository contains scripts and documentation to assist in upgrading Jenkins to version 3.0 and beyond.
-Jenkins is a widely-used open-source automation server that helps to automate various aspects of building, testing, and deploying software.
+Jenkins is a widely-used open-source automation server that helps to automate various aspects of building, testing, and deploying software.thank you for this course

 ## Contents